The Australian Shepherd and Siberian Husky Mix is known for being one of the most hyperactive dogs. He is also known to be very hardheaded.

 The American Shepherd Siberian Husky Mix has an overall nice and welcoming demeanor if properly trained.
 He is also known to be very protective of his family and home.

-Although he is easy to train, he does have a tendency to get bored.
+Although he is easy to train, he does tend to get bored.
 Therefore, he requires lots of attention, exercise, and mental stimulation.

 If you want a dog with a happy and friendly disposition, it is not advisable to leave him alone for too many hours at a time.